PlaceOS/docs/how-to/user-interfaces/deploy-frontend.md

 ![Add a new repository](https://user-images.githubusercontent.com/20103948/102845586-fb166f00-4461-11eb-91a6-b8255f54e5a7.png)

 - Name should describe the UI
 - Folder name will be the path of the UI on the domain e.g. `workplace` would map to `https://my.domain/workplace/`
 - Repository is the URL of your git repository with the UI builds
-- Repository type must be `Interface` for UIs
+- Repository type must be `Interface` for the deployment of a UI

 ![Set repository to interface](https://user-images.githubusercontent.com/20103948/102845880-ab847300-4462-11eb-97f4-addf986e547b.png)